z31r4m/Alfred_Force-Empty-Trash-/README.md

 - Double click to import into Alfred.
 - READ THE README IN THE WORKFLOW.
 People forget this, right?
 - Invoke Alfred, type 'force'
+- Put in your admin password when the auth dialog comes up.
+- POOF.
+File(s) in Trash (even busy, locked) GONE.

 ### Usage